Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: Introduction

-In the past, the prevailing opinion was that one needs dark matter inside galaxies to account for their rotation and to stabilize their allegedly cold disks, whereas there is increasing number of papers modeling the same galaxies without dark matter.
-This is achieved by considering sufficiently complex and thus also more "flexible" models, for example, those assuming wide, not thin, stellar disks, ect.
-There is also too much freedom in choosing galaxy models, and there is no general agreement which models are closer to reality.
+In the past, the prevailing opinion was that dark matter was needed inside galaxies to account for their rotation and to stabilize their allegedly cold discs.
+Now, however, an increasing number of papers are modelling the same galaxies without dark matter.
+This is achieved by considering sufficiently complex and thus also more 'flexible' models, for example assuming wide, not thin, stellar discs etc. There is also too much freedom in choosing galaxy models, and there is no general agreement concerning which models are closer to reality.

-But, why to assume circular orbits, axial or spherical symmetry, constant mass-to-light ratios when this is not the case for real galaxies?
-As is pointed out by \citet{bib:C7}, most of spirals are not differentially rotating axisymmetric disks with only tiny disturbances due to spiral arms.
-There are large scale deviations from the symmetry, often with very large amplitudes or even with warped HI layers \citep{bib:C7}.
+One should try not to assume circular orbits, axial or spherical symmetry, or constant mass-to-light ratios when this is not the case for real galaxies.
+As pointed out by \citet{bib:C7},most spirals are not differentially rotating axisymmetric discs, with only tiny disturbances resulting from spiral arms.
+There are large-scale deviations from symmetry, often with very large amplitudes or even with warped HI layers \citep{bib:C7}.

-The predictions of the simple galaxy models might further be modified if one preferred to reconstruct whole Doppler images rather than rotation curves, the more the latter are only some interpretations of Doppler images obtained not without additional assumptions.
-Going even further, what would happen if, instead of using the simplified models, one used a sort of templates for inferring matter distribution in real galaxies based on their Doppler images and the observed qualitative characteristics like the number of arms, the presence of a bar \ect?
-Such templates, relating mass distribution and its qualitative shape features to simulated Doppler images could be catalogued by elaborating a large number of galaxy-like virialized stationary systems from n-body simulations.
-Wouldn't this approach be the right step toward realistic modeling of mass distribution in galaxies?
-To what extent could this approach change our understanding of spiral galaxies and current opinions about their composition?
+The predictions of the simple galaxy models might be further modified if one reconstructed whole velocity fields rather than rotation curves, especially given that the latter are only interpretations of velocity fields obtained with additional assumptions.
+Going even further, different results might be obtained if, instead of using the simplified models, one used a sort of template for inferring matter distribution in real galaxies based on their velocity fields and observed qualitative characteristics such as the number of arms, the presence of a bar etc. Such templates, relating mass distribution and its qualitative shape features to simulated velocity fields, could be catalogued by elaborating a large number of galaxy-like virialized stationary systems from N-body simulations.
+Such an approach might offer a better way towards realistic modelling of the mass distribution in galaxies.